TeamGalacticraft/mojarn/README.md

 Mixes official and file (yarn) mappings for better parameter names.

 ## Usage
-To install mojarn, add the galacticraft repository to your `settings.gradle.kts` file:
+To install mojarn, add the Galacticraft repository to your `settings.gradle.kts` file:
 ```kotlin
 pluginManagement {
     repositories {